 Two semitones make a whole tone.
 There two different sizes of whole tone on the keyboard.
 The smaller one, between the F♯ and B♭ keys, is the minor tone, and the larger one, between C♯ and F♯ and so on, is the major tone.
 The major tone is historically more important as it's in the Pythagorean scale between the fundamental intervals of the fourth and fifth.
 Go up a major tone and find the key that looks like it's an octave above where you started: this is a perfect fifth from where you started.
 Go up what looks like another octave, and what you have sounds like an octave from the starting point.

-The minor tone and diatonic semitone are used to get 5-limit intervals: a major tone plus a minor tone gives you a 5-limit major triad as occurring in the harmonic series.
+The minor tone and diatonic semitone are used to get 5-limit intervals: a major tone plus a minor tone gives you a 5-limit major triad taken from Mistress Harmonic Series.
 A major tone plus a diatonic semitone makes up a 5-limit minor third, the other component of a 5-limit triad.

 I assume you're going to use a five-octave keyboard (that is, five octaves of conventional tuning) mapped like this: